-After combining room night demand from all segments, The Innovation Group estimated demand for convention hotel at 278,900 room nights in 2010, increasing to 372,400 room nights by 2012.
-The jump between Years 1 and 3 reflects the ramp-up period needed to penetrate these segments to the extent assumed in the underlying assessments.
-The resulting occupancy rate in Year 1 was estimated at 63.7%, reaching 85.0% by Year 3.
+After combining room night demand from all segments, The Innovation Group estimated demand for convention hotel at 150,500 room nights in 2010, increasing to 188,100 room nights by 2012.
+The jump between Years 1 and 3 reflects the ramp-up period needed to penetrate these segments to the extent assumed in the underlying assessments, primarily related to group business.
+The resulting occupancy rate in 2010 was estimated at 68.7%, reaching 85.9% by 2012.